How does alcohol affect sleep ?

 2. The effect of alcohol on the body

-Alcohol is a cell poison that initially has a calming effect, but especially in large quantities it causes great damage to our brain and numerous other organs.
-Alcohol is usually absorbed through the mucous membranes and digestion and enters the bloodstream until it is slowly broken down in the liver.
-This creates many harmful degradation products, for example acetaldehyde, which damages cells and is classified as carcinogenic, which is further processed into acetic acid and ultimately excreted from the body as carbon dioxide and water.
+Alcohol is a cell poison that initially has a calming effect, but in large quantities it causes great damage to our brain and numerous other organs.
+Alcohol is usually absorbed through the mucous membranes and the digestive system and enters the bloodstream until it is slowly broken down in the liver.
+This produces many harmful degradation products, such as acetaldehyde, which is cell-damaging and classified as carcinogenic.
+This is further processed into acetic acid and is ultimately excreted from the body as carbon dioxide and water.

-After about 30 to 60 minutes, the alcohol concentration in our blood is at its highest.
-The alcohol is quickly distributed throughout the bloodstream and eventually throughout the body's water, affecting almost all tissues, organs and muscles in our body.
-It has a particularly strong effect on the well-supplied brain, influencing the hormonal balance and the function of the brain cells by, among other things, inhibiting the transmission of stimuli and the nervous system.
+The alcohol concentration in our blood is at its highest after about 30 to 60 minutes.
+The alcohol is quickly distributed in the bloodstream and ultimately in the entire body water, which means that it affects almost all tissues, organs and muscles in our body.
+It has a particularly strong effect on the brain, which has a good blood supply, influencing the hormonal balance and the function of the brain cells by, among other things, inhibiting the transmission of stimuli and the nervous system.
 The complex breakdown of the poison in the liver also promotes the production of fatty acids, which can lead to liver damage in the long term.

 3. The effect of alcohol on sleep

-It is no coincidence that an alcoholic nightcap before going to bed is supposed to promote sleep, as alcohol initially has a calming and “sedating” effect on the body.
-It slows down brain and nerve activity, lowers the heart rate and promotes the production of certain messenger substances (e.g. b Gamma-aminobutyric acid GABA) so that the muscles, brain and psyche relax.
-This helps to reduce stress in the evening and to calm down, making it easier to fall asleep.
+That an alcoholic nightcap It is no coincidence that drinking alcohol before going to bed is supposed to be beneficial for sleep, because alcohol also has a calming and “sedative” effect on the body.
+It slows down brain and nerve activity, lowers heart rate and promotes the production of certain neurotransmitters (e.g. gamma-aminobutyric acid GABA), so that the muscles, brain and psyche relax.
+This helps in the evening, stress to reduce and calm down, which makes it easier to fall asleep.
 However, as soon as alcohol is broken down, the effect quickly turns into the opposite.
 The heart rate increases, stress reactions occur in the body and our sleep becomes easier.
-We then wake up frequently, which repeatedly disrupts our sleep and also shortens the overall length of sleep.
+We then wake up frequently, which repeatedly disturbs sleep and also shortens the overall length of sleep.

-And that's not all!
-Alcohol has a relaxing effect on the muscles, which also affects breathing during sleep and promotes snoring or sleep apnea.
-In addition, the urge to urinate and thirst increases and we sweat more, which also does not promote sleep.
+And that’s not all!
+Alcohol relaxes the muscles, which also affects breathing during sleep and snoring or sleep apnea In addition, the urge to urinate and thirst are increased and we sweat more, which also does not promote sleep.

-4. Tips for a good night's sleep despite drinking alcohol
+4. Tips for a good night's sleep despite alcohol consumption

 Overall, alcohol should of course not be consumed regularly and only in moderation.
-In principle, there is nothing wrong with a delicious aperitif or a glass of wine in the evening.
-That's why we have a few tips with which you can make your alcohol consumption more sleep-friendly and still sleep restfully in the evening.
+However, there is nothing wrong with a delicious aperitif or a glass of wine in the evening.
+That's why we have a few tips to help you make your alcohol consumption more sleep-friendly and still get a restful night's sleep.

 #1 Less is more

 Try to keep your consumption within reasonable limits and only drink a small amount at a time.
-Men are recommended not to exceed a daily amount of two bottles of beer (0.3 liters) or two glasses of wine (0.125 liters).
-About half applies to women.
+Men are advised not to exceed a daily amount of two bottles of beer (0.3 liters) or two glasses of wine (0.125 liters).
+For women, about half that amount applies.

 #2 Pay attention to the timing

-About 30 to 60 minutes after drinking, the alcohol concentration in our blood is at its highest and then decreases continuously.
-You should therefore no longer drink alcohol in the last 4 to 6 hours before going to bed so that your body has enough time to process and eliminate the cell toxin and harmful breakdown products.
+The alcohol concentration in our blood is at its highest around 30 to 60 minutes after drinking and then decreases continuously.
+You should therefore not drink any alcohol in the last 4 to 6 hours before going to bed so that your body has enough time to process and excrete the cell toxins and harmful breakdown products.

 #3 Eat enough & drink plenty of water

-Carbonated drinks, high alcohol content and drinking “on an empty stomach” cause the alcohol to enter the bloodstream more quickly.
-With a full stomach, on the other hand, the cell toxin is distributed more slowly in the body and is therefore broken down more slowly.
-In this way you can avoid a sudden, very high concentration of alcohol in the blood and weaken the harmful effects somewhat.
-Water also helps to stimulate metabolism and blood flow, thereby accelerating the breakdown and removal of harmful substances.
+Carbonated drinks, high alcohol content and drinking on an empty stomach cause the alcohol to enter the bloodstream more quickly.
+On a full stomach, on the other hand, the cell poison is distributed more slowly in the body and is therefore broken down more slowly.
+This way you can avoid a sudden, very high alcohol concentration in the blood and reduce the harmful effects somewhat.
+Water also helps to stimulate the metabolism and blood flow, thus accelerating the breakdown and removal of harmful substances.

 5. Conclusion